hanleyweng/blog/knol/2015/s2/riding_live/_posts/2015-10-24-Riding-Live.md

 ## Process: Conceptualization

-This installation began following contact by Veloscape, an artistic research group, to create a large projected work for the cycling-oriented event, the ‘Bespoke City Art Festival’.
+This installation began after contact by Veloscape, an artistic research group, to create a large projected work for the cycling-oriented event, the ‘Bespoke City Art Festival’.

-The initial idea was to project a serendipitous real time visualization of cyclists riding past onto a highly visible wall, an earlier concept that won the international Media Architecture Biennale 2012 Student Design challenge held in the bike capital, Denmark.
-Early data explorations, visual prototypes, and even a complementary iPad Informational Kiosk App were created for this project.
+The initial idea was to project a serendipitous realtime visualization of cyclists riding past onto a highly visible wall, an earlier concept that won the international Media Architecture Biennale 2012 Student Design challenge held in the bike capital, Denmark.
+Early data explorations, visual prototypes, and even a complimentary iPad Informational Kiosk App were created for this project.

 <video autoplay controls loop mute>
   <source src="media/select_before_pivot_images/bikes - glow.mp4" type="video/mp4">